SGNL-ai/adapter-template/README.md

 1. Making requests to a System of Record (SoR) to retrieve data.
 2. Transforming the response from the SoR into a format that can be consumed by the SGNL ingestion service.

-An adapter server is **stateless**.
+An adapter is **stateless**.
 It simply acts as a proxy to send requests to SoRs and parse the responses.
 An adapter uses SGNL's [adapter-framework](https://github.com/SGNL-ai/adapter-framework) under the hood.

-Requests to the adapter server invoke the `GetPage` method.
+Requests to the adapter invoke the `GetPage` method.

 ### Adapter Authentication

-An adapter server authenticates incoming gRPC requests via the `token` metadata key.
+An adapter authenticates incoming gRPC requests via the `token` metadata key.
 The value of this key must match one of the tokens in the `ADAPTER_TOKENS` file that you define.
 The `ADAPTER_TOKENS` file is a JSON array of strings, where each string is a token.

 For example, an `ADAPTER_TOKENS` file may look like: